 At Redeemer Fellowship Church we have a team of Elders who function in non-task-oriented ways.
-As Elders our focus is twofold: loving and serving our church family, and discerning what God is saying to us.
+As Elders our focus is twofold: discerning what God is saying to us, and loving and serving our church family.

 In "5 Problems with Top-Down Vision-Casting - And a New Testament Alternative," Karl Vaters agrees.

-Vaters says there are five problems with this strategy.
+Vaters says there are five problems with this.

 In Acts 2 the Holy Spirit descends on the entire church.
 Peter than speaks for what the entire church experienced.

 "The church gets the vision from prayer-soaked time in God's Word."